AlpacaAlpacaz/Cybersecurity/Final Project/RedTeam.md

       - Start with a user enumeration of the Wordpress website using Wpscan
         - `wpscan --url http://192.168.1.110/wordpress --enumerate u`
         - ![WPScan](Images/Wpscan.png "WPScan")
-      - Using the ssh module in Metasploit we will break into Micheals account
+      - Using the ssh module in Metasploit we will break into Michael's account
         - `msfconsole`
         - `search ssh`
         - `use auxiliary/scanner/ssh/ssh_login`